mlauss2/sandec/README.md

 # What does **not** yet work:
 - fullscreen toggle
+- PSAD/iMUSE audio is still very imperfect (All titles up to inclunding The Dig)
 - Rebel Assault I/II
-  - all codecs used in RA1/RA2 are implemented, but the results look sometimes terrible.
+  - all codecs used in RA1/RA2 are implemented, but the results look terrible.
+More reversing work is underway.

 # Build:
 - Have SDL2